shan18/shan18.github.io/aboutme.md

 <p class="about-text">
 <span class="fa fa-envelope about-icon"></span>
-Let’s connect if you want to collab and create something awesome in the world of open source techology.
+Let’s connect if you want to collab and create something awesome in the world of open source software.
 Follow the social media links given below or drop a mail <a target="_blank" href="mailto:thegeek.004@gmail.com">here</a>.
 </p>

 ### Quotes that inspire me: